Leadership

 During May of 2025 John asked to assume emeritus status as a board member.
 This will take effect on September 1, 2025.
 He will be greatly missed and is welcome to return anytime to Clergy Care Collective's board.

 David Lembeck is our Creative Director, who graciously designed the banner and logo for this organization and is a close friend of the Executive Director.
-He is a long-time illustrious graphic designer for his own firm that specializes in work for Democratic political candidates, non-profit organizations he supports, and some private clients.
-He has also been involved for several decades in a project chronicling New Deal murals in post offices.
+He is a long-time Pennsylvanian who is an illustrious graphic designer for his own firm that specializes in work for Democratic political candidates, non-profit organizations he supports, and some private clients.
+He has also been involved for several decades in a project chronicling New Deal murals in Pennsylvania post offices.
 This has become a museum exhibition, he travels to speak about it, and a major book is forthcoming.
-David lives with his family and is a private person.
-No press reporting of this organization, or other public-facing medium of information exchange, should reference his participation.
+David's connection to mental health issues comes from his own struggles with depression, his deeply compassionate nature, and also via his husband, who is a psychiatrist and former hospital executive, who has led psychiatric hospitals and has devoted his life to the care of the seriously mentally ill.
+David and his husband, also named David, are private people.
+Media covering Clergy Care Collective should not include a reference to them.